gaurajrakholiya/myprojects/README.md

 # myprojects
-These are my python projects which are easy to difficult level
+These are my python projects
+I started my project from easy to hard level problems